develop2arman/rust-all-in-one/workspace/collection/hashmap/HASHMAP.md

 ## Avoid Duplication

+> If we want to preserve the old values, especially if we want to update a key with no value, we can use entry() paired with or_insert()
 > Default setting which is using insert you will have any duplicated key or val.
 `map.insert(key, "some value".into());`
 >but when we use entry(word).or_insert(0) that will make avoid duplicated k/v.